saisapura/Guess-My-Number/README.md

 # Guess-My-Number
-### Happy coding during my Js learning with a bit of coding challenge
+### Happy coding during Js learning with a bit of coding challenge